 Additional (tax) Benefits:

-- Sweden’s Holding Company Framework: Sweden ranks as one of Europe’s most attractive locations for holding companies, offering tax exemptions on capital gains and dividends along with other competitive tax policies.
+- Sweden’s Holding Company Framework: Sweden ranks as one of Europe’s most attractive locations for holding companies, offering tax exemptions on capital gains and dividends along with other competitive tax policies

-- Exemptions on Business-Related Gains: Capital gains and dividends from business-oriented shares are typically tax-free.
+- Exemptions on Business-Related Gains: Capital gains and dividends from business-oriented shares are typically tax-free

-- International Scope: These exemptions can apply to shares in, or dividends from, both Swedish and foreign companies.
+- International Scope: These exemptions can apply to shares in, or dividends from, both Swedish and foreign companies

-- Declining Corporate Tax Rate: The effective tax rate for corporations is on a downward trend.
+- Declining Corporate Tax Rate: The effective tax rate for corporations is on a downward trend

-- Interest Deductions: Interest costs are generally tax-deductible.
+- Interest Deductions: Interest costs are generally tax-deductible

-- No Thin-Capitalization Policies: Sweden doesn’t enforce thin-capitalization rules.
+- No Thin-Capitalization Policies: Sweden doesn’t enforce thin-capitalization rules

-- No Withholding Tax on Interest: Interest payments are not subject to withholding tax.
+- No Withholding Tax on Interest: Interest payments are not subject to withholding tax

-- No Capital Duties: There are no stamp duties or capital charges on share capital.
+- No Capital Duties: There are no stamp duties or capital charges on share capital

-- Broad Double Tax Treaty Network: Sweden has an extensive range of double taxation treaties.
+- Broad Double Tax Treaty Network: Sweden has an extensive range of double taxation treaties

-More about business taxation and advantages in Sweden.
+More about business taxation in Sweden.

 Norway